 What are butt splices?

-Butt splices are crimp style connectors used to safely connect one or more wires to another wire.
+Butt splices are one of many types of crimp connectors used to safely connect one or more wires to another wire.
 It depends on which style of butt splice you are using and the task at hand.
 For example, step-down butt splices are meant to connect a higher gauge wire to a lower gauge wire.
 They could also be used to connect two or more smaller gauge wires to a single wire.
+Crimp connectors and other electrical connectors ensure quality connections.
 Their ease of use and economical pricing makes them very common in electrical systems.
 We will discuss the various types of butt splices further down the page.

 "Their ease of use and economical pricing makes them very common in electrical systems."